manchester-predictive-healthcare-group/CHI-MRC-multi-outcome/Project 6 Calibration of transition proabilities out of the initial state/Readme.md

 p2.X files generate the data for the simulation.

-p3.X files run the large validation sample analysis.
+p3.X files run the large validation sample simulation.

-p4.X files run the small validation sample analysis.
+p4.X files run the small validation sample simulation.

 All code is commented.
 If any questions please contact me.